capstanlqc/omegat-guides/docs/_includes/omt-inst.md

 </div>

-If you use Mac or Linux, please get in touch with our Helpdesk.
+If you use Mac or Linux, please see the second slide above or get in touch through the Helpdesk.

 <!-- To install and customize OmegaT on a computer running on Windows, please consult the steps in the [OmegaT installation and customization guide](../tec-cb-ome-ins). -->